rohitgirdhar/labnotebook/_posts/2014-12-17-CNNOnBackground.markdown

 With maxpooling -Sun 21 Dec 2014 07:14:25 PM EST
 ---------------
-(Divide image into 4x4 blocks and maxpool CNN features from those blocks that are mostly background) mP1 = 0.037975 mP3 = 0.035162
+(Divide image into 4x4 blocks and maxpool CNN features from those blocks that are mostly background (>70%)) mP1 = 0.037975 mP3 = 0.035162
 mP5 = 0.032911